MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/unlabel-command.md

    `<item-specification>`
    :::column-end:::
    :::column span="3":::
    Identifies the file or folder to remove the specified label from.
-For more information about how Team Foundation parses item specifications to determine which items are within scope, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).
+For more information about how TFVC parses item specifications to determine which items are within scope, see [Use Team Foundation version control commands](use-team-foundation-version-control-commands.md).

    > [!Note]
    > You can specify more than one item specification argument.